 Planning a trip to Portugal with kids?
 The Algarve is one of the best regions for a family-friendly getaway, offering sunny beaches, charming towns, and easy day trips.
-In this Algarve, Portugal itinerary, we’ll share how we spent one week exploring the region with our children, a toddler and a 5-year-old.
+In this Algarve, Portugal itinerary, we’ll share how we spent one week exploring the southern Portugal region with our children, a toddler and a 5-year-old.

 We took a road trip from Faro to Albufeira with stops at Tavira and Vilamoura in between.
 If you’re looking for a Portugal travel itinerary 1 week long that’s ideal for families with young children, this guide has everything you need for a fun, stress-free family trip to Portugal’s Algarve!
+It is also perfect for first time visitors (even without kids) who like to travel at a relaxed pace.

 DISCLAIMER: This post contains affiliate links.
-If you purchase through one of my links, I may earn a small commission, there is no additional cost to you, and I am extremely grateful, as it helps me to run my blog!
+If you purchase through one of my links, I may earn a small commission; there is no additional cost to you, and I am extremely grateful, as it helps me to run my blog!

-Why Visit the Algarve, Portugal with Kids?
+Why Visit the Algarve, Portugal, with Kids?

-If you’re planning a Portugal family vacation itinerary this summer, the Algarve is one of the best regions to include, especially when travelling with young children.
+If you’re planning a Southern Portugal family vacation itinerary this summer, the Algarve is one of the best regions to include, especially when travelling with young children.
 From stunning family-friendly beaches to historic towns, it’s easy to build an Algarve, Portugal itinerary that suits everyone in the family.

 This is a 1-week Algarve, Portugal itinerary; however, you could easily shorten it to a 5-day itinerary, which I will talk more about below.
 In April, a week was long enough to enjoy the Algarve.
 If you’re visiting in the summer and enjoy beach days, you could easily stretch this itinerary to 10 or even 14 days.